-The epidemic of prescription opioid abuse in the United States has caused many medical doctors and public health officials to begin pointing fingers.
+The epidemic of prescription opioid abuse in the United States has caused many medical doctors and public health officials to point fingers.
 Pharmacists have come under scrutiny, with some industry experts calling for better oversight of medication dispensing.
 At the same time, many doctors maintain that a few rogue providers account for a disproportionate number of opioid painkiller prescriptions.
 However, a new study published in JAMA Internal Medicine casts doubt on this notion of a few prolific prescribers driving the opioid epidemic.

-Over-prescription of Opioid Painkillers Is Widespread and Contributes to Opioid Addiction
+Over-prescription of Opioid Painkillers is Widespread and Contributes to Opioid Addiction

 Strategies to Decrease Opioid Prescriptions and Combat the Epidemic of Opioid Abuse

 Addressing physician prescribing practices is critical to addressing the nation’s opioid abuse epidemic.
 One possible policy is for physicians to undergo continuing education about alternatives to prescription painkillers.
 For example, because of the high addictive potential of opioids, prescribing them to combat chronic pain may not be appropriate.
-Rather, physicians may educate patients about a range of alternative pain management options, including physical therapy, biofeedback, mindfulness meditation, massage therapy, or acupuncture.
+Instead, physicians may educate patients about a range of alternative pain management options, including physical therapy, biofeedback, mindfulness meditation, massage therapy, or acupuncture.
 Not only are these pain management techniques effective, but they are also well-tolerated by patients.

-At the Waismann Method Center, we believe that altering physician prescribing practices is an important part of the solution.
+At the Waismann Method Center, we believe that altering physician prescribing practices is an integral part of the solution.
 Additionally, following withdrawal from opioids in a medically supervised detox setting, patients often need specialized after-care services to address pain management.
 Introducing alternative pain management strategies, such as mindfulness meditation or acupuncture, may be an effective way to help individuals manage the transition to an opioid-free life.

 Last Updated on